 - Devil Jin of Tekken has been known to do this.

-- So do the Yakuza depicted in Way of the Samurai.
+- As do the Yakuza depicted in Way of the Samurai.

 - Halo's aptly-named Brutes, described by Bungie as bear-gorillas, will go berserk if you break their shields or kill their allies, with the ones in Halo 2 taking up this stance.

 - Lizardman in the Soul Calibur series, for obvious reasons.
 Also any Soul Calibur IV created character with his style, which just looks stupid on a human.